 The purpose of Purpose

-In 2009, Simon Sinek published his seminal book, Start with Why, and brand purpose became part of the marketing lexicon.
+When Simon Sinek published his seminal book, Start with Why, and brand purpose became part of the marketing lexicon.
 Before the pandemic, brand purpose was a driving force for brands to focus perception away from profit-making and other bad behaviors toward something more human and compassionate.
 Some were genuine, while others were a work-in-progress, many were criticized for being hypocritical.
-The challenge for brands persists today and into the future as they balance business success with purpose.
+The challenge for brands persists today and into the future, as they balance business success with purpose.

 Agencies who can legitimately define and articulate a brand's purpose and help steer it along a true path while defending their client's reputation when a crisis hits will be in high demand.
 A successful brand's purpose is revenue and reputation gold if you can handle it.

 Diversity for real

 Diversity in the advertising industry has been pushed into the spotlight as agencies scramble to reset their hiring practices and marketing leaders reevaluate their vendors' role in the issue.
 Agencies of every size are increasingly being held to diversity standards.
 According to Pile and Company, clients want to know how an agency is committed to DEI internally and through creative execution and media spend.
 Some want to know if an agency is diversity-owned/certified or has a Supplier Diversity Program.
 Others want to see the makeup of the agency team.
 And while specific search criteria will vary by brand, DEI is now a key area of consideration for every client.

 Agencies must double down on building a diverse team across all parts of the agency and make sure diversity is reflected in credentials, meetings, and pitches.
 Clients want agencies that can understand and reach diverse audiences, seeing it as essential to grow and to satisfy the standards they are held to.